 A couple of months ago, I wrote about why Senate Democrats shouldn’t filibuster President Trump’s Supreme Court nominee.
 I argued that whoever Trump chose to nominate (he nominated Neil Gorsuch) wouldn’t be much different than Antonin Scalia and that a filibuster might encourage Republicans to use the oft-mentioned “nuclear option.”
 Clearly Chuck Schumer doesn’t read this blog because 41 Democrats have announced they’ll oppose Gorsuch’s nomination on the procedural vote later today, enough to sustain a filibuster.

 I get why Democrats feel they need to pursue this strategy.
 First and foremost, they want to play to their base.
 Because most liberals and progressives absolutely despise Trump and all people associated with him, Senate Democrats need to at least give the appearance of fighting him at every turn.
-Democratic voters are also still livid at Republicans for what they did to Merrick Garland, so anything short of returning the favor would be a unacceptable.
+Democratic voters are also still livid at Republicans for what they did to Merrick Garland, so anything short of returning the favor would be deemed unacceptable.
 Second, acquiescing on Gorsuch would give Trump a much needed win that could help turn around his dumpster fire of a presidency.
 Dragging out the confirmation process not only prevents a Trump win, but also tends to hurt the president more than it does the opposition party.
 Finally, using rhetoric similar to what Mitch McConnell used last year regarding confirming a justice during an election year, key Democrats have said that the Senate shouldn’t confirm a justice while the President is under investigation for collusion with Russia.

 But there are a number of reasons why the filibuster doesn’t make sense in this situation.
 First of all, Democrats are picking the wrong battle.
 As I mentioned above, Gorsuch was nominated to replace Justice Scalia, a staunch originalist and lodestar of the Court’s conservative wing.
 Confirming Gorsuch would simply restore the conservative majority on the Court that has reigned for decades.
 And though the conservative majority isn’t ideal for Democrats on issues like abortion and gun control, remember that a number of liberal rulings—e.g. Obergefell v.
 Hodges and National Federation of Independent Business v.
 Sebelius—came out of the Court while Scalia was still alive.
 Additionally, Gorsuch is an extremely qualified nominee with a surprisingly moderate record on immigration and employment discrimination, which could make him an ally against Trump on issues like the travel ban.
 Democrats should instead save this fight for when it’s time to replace a liberal justice like Ruth Bader Ginsburg or Stephen Breyer because a conservative replacement would swing the judicial median much further to the right.